infraspecdev/infraspec.dev/content/blog/terragrunt-envs-management.md

     └── redis.tf
 ```

-The Terraform files contain the same resources in different environments, but the only difference is the values of the variables.
+The Terraform files contain identical resources across different environments, with the only variation being the values assigned to the variables.
 That is lot of repeated code.

 ## The Terragrunt Revelation